 By Martin Alva - December 26, 2018

 Rubber age.
 Just as the tyre of your classic, brake pads too begin to wear out from the first day, irrespective of your usage.
 Common trouble with most braking components is that it looks okay.
 However, a better look at the insides might tell you a different story.
+In this article we will discuss importance of Classic Car Brake Maintenance.

-When conveniently procrastinating your brake maintenance, bear in mind that during an emergency stop those old anchors are providing an incredible 4.5 tons of pressure to each front brake pad to their discs.
+When conveniently procrastinating your classic car brake maintenance, bear in mind that during an emergency stop those old anchors are providing an incredible 4.5 tons of pressure to each front brake pad to their discs.
 Consequences of a scenario where one of this equipment being damaged can be catastrophic.

 a) Starting with the brake linings, they should have a little bit of meat left in them.
 Brake pads can wear down to 1/16th inch whereas show linings must not wear below the rivets – if fitted.